terry-artwork/terry-artwork.github.io/README.md

                                 Runs after every change to the website is made.
 ```
 Files that are normally changed by Terry and files that are normally changed by Ian.
-Ian doesn't normally have to change any fiels once the website is in use.
+Ian doesn't normally have to change any files once the website is in use.

 ```
 src <-- Source code for the website